EverGantt

 Camp two: the subscription web apps

 Almost every newer entrant ships as SaaS, billed monthly per seat.
 Prices land between $10 and $30 per user per month, depending on tier.
-There’s usually a free plan that turns into a paid plan the moment you cross some arbitrary line — three projects, more than five collaborators, the ability to export.
+There’s usually a free plan that turns into a paid plan the moment you cross some arbitrary line, three projects, more than five collaborators, the ability to export.

 The wedge here is collaboration.
 Real-time editing, comments, @-mentions, and integrations matter when you have ten people simultaneously dependent on the chart.
 They matter much less when there’s one person drawing it.

 Subscriptions also assume continuous use.
-The economics break for bursty work — a freelance project every couple of months, a yearly planning sprint, a one-off contract.
+The economics break for bursty work, a freelance project every couple of months, a yearly planning sprint, a one-off contract.
 You end up paying for twelve months of access to use the tool for two.

+Stories, tasks, dependencies, multi-assignee tasks, and a stacked team-utilization panel.
 It does the 80% case and not much more.
-You give up:

 How to choose

-| If you… | What to use |
+If you…What to use

-| …need EVA, baselines, leveling, audit trails | A heavy desktop suite |
+…need EVA, baselines, leveling, audit trailsA heavy desktop suite

-| …have 15+ collaborators and a Slack-like dependency on real-time editing | A subscription SaaS |
+…have 15+ collaborators and a Slack-like dependency on real-time editingA subscription SaaS

-| …are a freelancer, solo PM, or studio under ~10 people | A one-time, file-based app |
+…are a freelancer, solo PM, or studio under ~10 peopleEverGantt at $3.99/user/month

-| …want a one-off chart for a deck | A spreadsheet template |
+…want a one-off chart for a deckA spreadsheet template

-There’s no universally “best” — only “best for the next chart you have to draw.”
+There’s no universally “best”, only “best for the next chart you have to draw.”
 If the next chart is “track a side project for three months,” paying $200 is silly.
 If it’s “deliver a $2M client engagement on time, with audit-grade reports,” $200 is rounding error.

 The hidden tax of “free” tools

 Free tools are usually the most expensive over time.
 They monetize by pulling you into their ecosystem and then charging for export, integrations, larger team sizes, or simply for not having ads in your face during a client call.
-By the time you’ve built a year of charts in someone’s free tier, you’re locked in — they can raise the price and you’ll pay it because the cost of leaving is higher.
+By the time you’ve built a year of charts in someone’s free tier, you’re locked in, they can raise the price and you’ll pay it because the cost of leaving is higher.

 What to expect from EverGantt specifically